 Could a user gain access with username and password and send mail if we have IP access management set up on our account?

-- If you are using IP access management,you’ve taken extra precautions which would’ve prevented the attackers from accessing your account.
+If you are using IP access management, you have taken extra precautions which would’ve prevented the attackers from accessing your account.
 IP access management effectively locks them out and prevents this kind of account takeover.

 How could a user gain access with username and password and send mail if we use API keys for V3 mail send?
 Did they create an API key?